COVID-19 has caused depression for many due to the impact it has created. Read this article to know more about the depressive states of COVID-19.

 It is common for children to seek more parents' attention in times of stress.
 During that time,

-Maintain routines that are familiar as much as possible.
+Maintain familiar routines as much as possible.

 Share your views on coronavirus with your children in a honest way.